 Gracie Barra is one of the largest BJJ affiliations in the world.
 It is named after the first school the Gracie’s established in Rio.
 To this day, Carlos Gracie’s son, Carlos Gracie Jr. is at the helm of the organization.
 Across, the world, they have numerous affiliate schools that follow their Jiu-Jitsu curriculum.
-In fact, Gracie Barra are organized more like a business company than they are your usual BJJ academy.
+In fact, Gracie Barra is organized more like a business company than they are your usual BJJ academy.
 That said, is their approach applicable everywhere?
 Here are my experiences.

 First and foremost I’ll make something clear.
 I am not against, nor for Gracie Barra.
 I train at a gym with a GB association, and as such, we have access to the Jiu-Jitsu curriculum they use.
 What I am about to share are my personal thoughts and experiences on how GB organize things, and the lessons we can learn from teaching in an academy in accordance with their philosophies.